 Based on a collective brainstorming session and cross-directional monitoring work, an end-of-cycle self-assessment enabled the emergence of new avenues for improvement, the production of a fullfilment status of the previous plans, and the update of the action plan for the years 2020-2023.
 Approved by the Board of Directors in its 14 December 2020 session, the components of the request for renewal of the award for a 3-year cycle are submitted to the European Commission and published here.
 They comprise :

 - The fulfillment status of the 2017-2019 plan

 - The revised HRS4R action plan for 2020-2023

 Reminder – UM receives “HR Excellence in Research” European award

 In March 2015, the University of Montpellier was the first French university to receive the “HR Excellence in Research” award from the European Commission for its commitment to bring its practices up to the standards set by the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers (C&C).
 Adopted by the European Commission (EC) in 2005, these two sets of standards and requirements aim to promote research careers in Europe.

 In 2015, UM developed a Human Resources Strategy for Researchers (HRS4R) to support research and promote excellence in Human Resources for research.

 HRS4R is a quality process, based on continuous improvement, for which UM has set up regular monitoring (including self-assessment and action plan updates at mid-term and at end-of-cycle phase).
 Awarded for an initial period of 5 years, the award is renewable for cycles of 3 years.

-In addition to bringing greater national and international visibility and attractiveness to the institution, the award facilitates the granting of European funds in H2020 and contributes to securing European funds managed by UM (Article 32 of AGA).
+In addition to bringing greater national and international visibility and attractiveness to the institution, the award facilitates the granting and securing of European funds managed by UM (Article 18 in Horizon Europe).